nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/firmware_architecture.rst

    CIS and BIS mode overview

 Connected Isochronous Stream (CIS)
-  CIS is a bidirectional communication protocol that allows for sending separate connected audio streams from a source device to one or more receivers.
+  CIS is a bidirectional (connected) communication protocol that allows for sending separate connected audio streams from a source device to one or more receivers.
-  The gateway can send the audio data using both the left and the right ISO channels at the same time, allowing for stereophonic sound reproduction with synchronized playback.
+  The source can send the audio data using both the left and the right ISO channels at the same time, allowing for stereophonic sound reproduction with synchronized playback.

-  This is the mode available for the unicast applications (:ref:`unicast client<nrf53_audio_unicast_client_app>` and :ref:`unicast server<nrf53_audio_unicast_server_app>`).
+  This is the mode available for the unicast applications (:ref:`unicast client<nrf53_audio_unicast_client_app>` as source and :ref:`unicast server<nrf53_audio_unicast_server_app>` as receivers).
-  In this mode, you can use the nRF5340 Audio development kit in the role of the gateway, the left headset, or the right headset.

   In the current version of the nRF5340 Audio unicast client, the application offers both unidirectional and bidirectional communication.
-  In the bidirectional communication, the headset device will send audio from the on-board PDM microphone.
+  In the bidirectional communication, the receiver device will send audio from the on-board PDM microphone.
   See :ref:`nrf53_audio_app_configuration_select_bidirectional` in the application description for more information.

   You can also enable a walkie-talkie demonstration.
-  In this demonstration, the gateway device will send audio from the on-board PDM microphone instead of using USB or the line-in.
+  In this demonstration, the source device will send audio from the on-board PDM microphone instead of using USB or the line-in.
   See :ref:`nrf53_audio_app_configuration_enable_walkie_talkie` in the application description for more information.

 Broadcast Isochronous Stream (BIS)
-  BIS is a unidirectional communication protocol that allows for broadcasting one or more audio streams from a source device to an unlimited number of receivers that are not connected to the source.
+  BIS is a unidirectional (broadcast/disconnected) communication protocol that allows for broadcasting one or more audio streams from a source device to an unlimited number of receivers that are not connected to the source.

-  This is the mode available for the broadcast applications (:ref:`broadcast source<nrf53_audio_broadcast_source_app>` for headset and :ref:`broadcast sink<nrf53_audio_broadcast_sink_app>` for gateway).
+  This is the mode available for the broadcast applications (:ref:`broadcast source<nrf53_audio_broadcast_source_app>` for receivers and :ref:`broadcast sink<nrf53_audio_broadcast_sink_app>` for source devices).
-  In this mode, you can use the nRF5340 Audio development kit in the role of the gateway or as one of the headsets.
+  In this mode, you can use the nRF5340 Audio development kit in the role of the source or as one of the receivers.
-  Use multiple nRF5340 Audio development kits to test BIS having multiple receiving headsets.
+  Use multiple nRF5340 Audio development kits to test BIS having multiple receivers.

   .. note::
      In the BIS mode, you can use any number of nRF5340 Audio development kits as receivers.

-The audio quality for both modes does not change, although the processing time for stereo can be longer.
+CIS and BIS configurations can achieve the same audio quality, and there are numerous configurations to change key parameters that influence quality, delay, and noise immunity.

 .. _nrf53_audio_app_overview_architecture: